 13. ACCURACY OF BROCHURE/WEBSITE INFORMATION

-The pictures shown in the brochure and on the website are included for their style and general relevance and unless stated are not necessarily taken at the resort described.
-Photographs of rooms are intended to give an indication of the general appearance, but rooms within chalets and Chalet Hotels will inevitably vary in size, furnishing and decorative style, particularly where there has been partial refurbishment.
+The pictures shown in the brochure and on the website are included for their style and general relevance and are shown for illustration purposes and unless stated are not necessarily taken at the resort described.
+Photographs of rooms are intended to give an indication of the typical appearance, but rooms within chalets and Chalet Hotels will inevitably vary in size, furnishing and decorative style, particularly where there has been partial refurbishment.

 Where accommodation is described as offering “doorstep skiing” this is obviously subject to individual skiers’ ability and snow conditions in resort.
 This is generally defined as being possible to ski to/from a point within 50m of that property.

 Where distance is quoted in time taken to walk, we have used as a guideline that 100m takes an adult one minute to walk in standard footwear under snow and ice-clear conditions.
 Clearly, timings will vary according to footwear, age, personal fitness and surface conditions.

 Where free minibus/ski-bus services are advertised, these may be subject to capacity restrictions, and/or be on a ‘first come, first served’ basis.
 We cannot be held responsible if you miss any, all or part of your ski lessons or other arrangements as a result of the late running or unavailability of these services.